Takeaway

 By Susan Lehmann, MD, Johns Hopkins Medicine

-1. New difficulties falling or staying asleep
+1. Have you had any new difficulties falling or staying asleep?

-What can clinicians do if they’re concerned that a patient may be experiencing a decline in mental health or well-being?
 The first step is to appreciate that non-judgmental, empathic listening is of therapeutic value itself.
 Listening to patient’s candid concerns, with the goal to simply understand what they’re experiencing, is validating and supportive.
 Depending on the nature of the symptoms and how they’re impacting daily functioning, it may be appropriate to refer the individual for counseling or psychiatric evaluation.
 Certainly, whenever you’re worried that a patient may be in danger of self-harm, it’s vital to take immediate action.
-This may involve ensuring that the individual has an urgent psychiatric assessment, and this may require going to the nearest emergency room.
+This may involve ensuring that the individual has an urgent psychiatric assessment, which may require going to the nearest emergency room.
 It may also mean, with the patient’s permission, including a close family member, such as spouse or partner or adult child, in the conversation.

 This piece expresses the views solely of the author.
 It does not necessarily represent the views of any organization, including Johns Hopkins Medicine.